 What Makes Ultrasound-assisted Lipo Different from Standard Liposuction?

-Prior to any type of liposuction, a technique called tumescent liposuction is used.
+Before any type of liposuction, a technique called tumescent liposuction is used.
 The patient receives injections of a combination of lidocaine (a local anesthetic), saline solution, and epinephrine into the areas where fat is to be removed.
 This not only numbs the area but causes the fat tissues to swell up, making them easier to remove.

 Recovery, Risks, and Results

 During the first one to two weeks of recovery, patients experience bruising, swelling, and discomfort.
 By the third week of surgery, these side effects have faded significantly.
 In most cases, patients will only need extra strength acetaminophen for pain.
 Dr. Marin will give patients special compression garments to wear to reduce the amount and duration of bruising and swelling.
 Taking the herb Arnica montana may also reduce bruising.
-After the initial one to two week recovery period, patients can resume most normal daily activities, such as driving or going to work or school.
+After the initial one to two weeks recovery period, patients can resume normal daily activities, such as driving or going to work or school.
 However, patients should wait until three to four weeks after the procedure to resume a light exercise routine.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.